+Mechanism policy

-Mechanism policy To specify cipher suites, use the mechanism policy.
-The mechanism policy is a client and server side security policy that determines • Whether SSL or TLS is used, and • Which specific cipher suites are to be used.
-The protocol_version configuration variable You can specify whether SSL, TLS or both are used with a transport protocol by assigning a list of protocol versions to the policies:itop_tls:mechanism_policy:protocol_version configuration variable for IIOP/TLS and the policies:itop_tls:mechanism_policy:protocol_version configuration variable for HOP/TLS and the policies:itop_tls:mechanism_policy:protocol_version = [TLS_VI, "SSL_V3"]; You can set the protocol_version configuration variable to include one or more of the following protocols: TLS_VI TLS_VI SSL_V3 The order of the entries in the protocol_version list is unimportant.
+To specify cipher suites, use the mechanism policy.
+The mechanism policy is a client and server side security policy that determines

+- Whether SSL or TLS is used, and - Which specific cipher suites are to be used.

+The protocol_version configuration variable

+You can specify whether SSL, TLS or both are used with a transport protocol by assigning a list of protocol versions to the policies:https:mechanism_policy:protocol_version configuration variable for HTTPS.
+For example:

+$\verb"policies:iiop_tls:mechanism_policy:protocol_version configuration variable for IIOP/TLS and the$

+You can set the protocol_version configuration variable to include one or more of the following protocols:

+TLS_V1 SSL_V3

+The order of the entries in the protocol_version list is unimportant.
 During the SSL/TLS handshake, the highest common protocol will be negotiated.

-Interoperating with CORBA application running on OS/390 you can configure Atik to accept SSL V3 or TLS V1 handshake.
-If you need to interoperate with a CORBA application running on OS/390, you c configuration variableby assigning a list of protocol versions to the policies:iiop_tls:mechanism_policy:protocol_version configuration variable for IIOP/TLS and the policies:https:mechanism_policy:protocol_version Configuration variable for HTTPS.
-For example:# Artix Configuration File policies:iiop_tls:mechanism_policy:protocol_version = ["TLS_V1", "SSL_V3"];You can set the protocol_version configuration variable to include one or more of the following protocols: TLS_V1 SSL_V3 The order of the entries in the protocol_version list is unimportant.
-During the SSL/TLS handshake, the highest common protocol will be negotiated.Interoperating with CORBA applications on OS/390There are some implementations of SSL/TLS on the OS/390 platform that erroneously send SSL V2 client hellos at the start of an SSL V3 or TLS V1 handshake.
-If you need to interoperate with a CORBA application running on OS/390, you can configure Artix to accept SSL V2 client hellos using the policies:iiop_tls:mechanism_policy:accept_v2_hellos = "true";# Artix Configuration File policies:iiop_tls:mechanism_policy:accept_v2_hellos = "true"; Mechanism policy is a client and server side security policy that determinesWhether SSL or TLS is used, and policies:iiop_tls:mechanism_policy:protocol_version = ["TLS_V1", by assigning a list of protocol versions to the policies:iiop_tls:mechanism_policy:protocol_version Configuration variable for IIOP/TLS and the policies:https:mechanism_policy:protocol_version Configuration applications on OS/390 erroneously send SSL V2 client hellos at the start of an SSL V3 or TLS V1 handshake.
+Interoperating with CORBA applications on OS/390

+There are some implementations of SSL/TLS on the OS/390 platform that erroneously send SSL V2 client hellos at the start of an SSL V3 or TLS V1 handshake.
 If you need to interoperate with a CORBA application running on OS/390, you can configure Artix to accept SSL V2 client hellos using the policies:iiop_tls:mechanism_policy:accept_v2_hellos configuration variable for IIOP/TLS.
-For example: # Artix Configuration File policies:iiop_tls:mechanism_policy:accept_v2_hellos = "true"; policies:iiop_tls:mechanism_policy:protocol_version = ["TLS_V1", "SSL_V3"]; You can set the protocol_version configuration variable to include one or more of the following protocols: TLS_V1 SSL_V3 The order of the entries in the protocol_version list is unimportant.
-During erroneously send SSL V2 client hellos at the start of an SSL V3 or TLS V1 handshake.
-If you need to interoperate with a CORBA application running on OS/390, you can configure Artix to accept SSL V2 client hellos using the policies:iiop_tls:mechanism_policy:accept_v2_hellos configuration variable for IIOP/TLS.
 For example:

+'''

+Orbix Configuration File

+policies:iiop_tls:mechanism_policy:accept_v2_hellos = "true";

+'''